 Anyway, like I said—I hate this.
 But instead of whining, I decided to do something about it.

 - I handle all official support.
 No support reps.
 No middle men.
 Just me—the guy who built the software you’re using.
-I guarantee the highest quality experience in all of WordPress.

 - Community forums — Although they are not the official avenue for support, the forums are where nearly all the magic happens.
 I provide detailed answers and solutions to every question, and the rest of the community feeds off the pattern leverage and insights to help one another.
 This leads to quick response times and higher quality answers from everyone.